 Namespaces are listed, within parentheses, when applicable.

-GoTo Related on an include directive lets you jump to the header, files that the header file includes, and other header files that include the file.
+GoTo Related on an include directive opens a menu of related commands and jump locations, e.g. other headers that include the file.

 GoTo Related from Comments